steffenmueller4/steffenmueller4.github.io/_posts/2024-12-31-modulith-trend.md

 In general, modular monoliths—in short: moduliths—want to combine the benefits of monoliths and microservices {% cite Su2024 %}.
 The major benefit of microservices is the independent deployability and scalability of microservices.
 The major benefit of monoliths compared to microservices is the easier maintainability.
+The syntheses is bad deployability and bad maintainability—oh, wait... wrong :-)—of course, we want to achieve the modularity of microservices and the easier maintainability.
+The modularity should be achieved via encapsulating domains.
+The maintainability should be supported by having those encapsulated modules in a monolithic architecture.

 Let us examine a short example about the difficulites about maintaining multiple microservices:
 When we developed the environment for HUK-Autoservice, we started with two teams.